sshniro/zap-docs/source/includes/attack.md

 ### View Results

 Similar to the passive scan results, the active scan results can be viewed using the same alerts endpoint.
-Alerts which are
+The alerts endpoint will show the consolidated results of Passive and Active Scan.

 ### Stop Active Scanning